• Skip to content

 Difficult conversations with pre-teens and teenagers: what are they?

-Difficult conversations cover any topic that might be embarrassing, upsetting or controversial for either you or your child.
-It could also be something that might cause an argument or a conflict between the two of you.
+Difficult conversations cover topics that might be embarrassing, upsetting or controversial for either you or your child.
+It could also be something that might cause an argument or a conflict between you.

-Sex, sexual orientation, masturbation, alcohol or other drugs, academic difficulties, self-harm, secrets, work and money are all topics that families can find difficult to talk about.
+Sex, sexual orientation, masturbation, gender identity, alcohol or other drugs, academic difficulties, self-harm, secrets, social media use, work and money are all topics that families can find difficult to talk about.

 If you’re prepared, it can help you feel more confident and comfortable to tackle difficult conversations.